What is World Tuberculosis Day?

 March 24 is the anniversary of the day scientist Dr Robert Koch, discovered the cause of TB, the TB bacillus in 1882.
 This discovery was groundbreaking and led to the diagnosis and successful treatment of the disease.

-A century later, the United Nations declared that this date would be commemorated as World Tuberculosis Day, to raise awareness and educate the public about the impact of TB.
+A century later, the United Nations declared that this date would be commemorated as World Tuberculosis Day, to raise awareness and educate the public about the impact of tuberculosis.

 What is tuberculosis (TB)?

-According to the World Health Organisation, a total of 1.5 million people died from TB in 2018 and it is one of the top ten causes of death around the world.
+According to the World Health Organisation, a total of 1.5 million people died from TB in 2020 and it is one of the top ten causes of death around the world.
 Over 95% of cases and deaths occur in developing countries.
+The WHO also stated that worldwide, TB is the 13th leading cause of death and the second leading infectious killer after COVID-19 (above HIV/AIDS).

 Although a preventable and curable disease, TB is a major cause of illness and death for children in developing countries, where providing treatment is challenging, particularly in remote communities.

-If you would like to get involved and make a difference this World Tuberculosis Day, here are some ideas to get you started:
+If you would like to get involved and make a difference this World TB Day, here are some ideas to get you started:

 1. Spread awareness and start a conversation on social media